Charles Dotter - PTA

 PTA is treatment of choice for vascular obstructive disease in the legs.
 Crucial for such limb saving procedure is getting reliable access - Femoral Access - to the obstructed blood vessels.
 No Femoral Access > no PTA > no limb salvage.

-In contrast to PTA, Femoral Access is still performed with 40-year-old, non-dedicated devices.
-Consequently, such access is fraught by technical challenges, complications and a long learning curve.
+Presently in contrast to PTA, Femoral Access is still performed with simple and non-dedicated devices.
+Consequently in selected cases, such access can be fraught by technical challenges, complications and a long learning curve.

-Dotter Femoral Access turns your challenging Femoral Access procedure of today into an easy routine procedure that is significantly faster and safer than ever before.
+Dotter Femoral Access turns your challenging Femoral Access procedures into an easy procedure that is significantly faster and safer than ever before.